FIWARE/tutorials.Understanding-At-Context/README.md

 such files by hand is a tedious and error prone procedure, so it makes sense to automate the process.
 The required structure will depend on the operations involved.

 This tutorial will take the Agricultural Smart System data model file `agriculture.yaml` and autogenerate alternatives for use by other agents.

-> A deeper understanding can be obtained byrun this tutorial with a more advanced example, the equivalent
+> A deeper understanding can be obtained by runnning this tutorial with a more advanced example, the equivalent
 > [Data Models](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/FIWARE/tutorials.Understanding-At-Context/master/agriculture.yaml)
 > from the [Supermarket Scenario](https://fiware.github.io/tutorials.Step-by-Step/schema/en/) have also been added to
 > this tutorial.
 The raw `supermarket.yaml` file is available